lrug/lrug.org/source/meetings/2016/november/index.html.md

 > to setup load balanced environment of EC2 instances.
 >
 > In this talk we will configure simple Rails app, wrap it in a Docker container
 > and ship it to AWS EB setup.
-We will also play around with some configuration
+We will look at some awesome configuration
-> options in order to squeeze maximum performance out of it.
+> options.

 ### You?